concur/developer.concur.com/api-reference/travel/itinerary/booking/booking-resource.markdown

 ## Scope

-In order to obtain itinerary data when making Itinerary API calls, the value of the [OAuth scope parameter][1] must be set to: `ITINER`
+In order to obtain itinerary data when making Itinerary API calls, the value of the OAuth scope parameter must be set to: `ITINER`

 ## Operations